2000 European Grand Prix: Post-race

 The top three drivers collected their trophies to the podium and later spoke to the media at a press conference.
-Michael Schumacher stated that none of the leaders made pit stops on lap 12 because they did not want to install wet-weather tyres and discover they were slower than the slick dry compounds, "We knew [the heavy rain] would come, but nobody had any idea whether it would start then or later.
+Michael Schumacher, who received the winners trophy from the German Chancellor Gerhard Schröder and European Commission president Romano Prodi, stated that none of the leaders made pit stops on lap 12 because they did not want to install wet-weather tyres and discover they were slower than the slick dry compounds, "We knew [the heavy rain] would come, but nobody had any idea whether it would start then or later.
 So obviously it was difficult.
 Then some drivers started to come in for rain tyres, and as soon as we saw they were faster we went straight in too."
 Häkkinen said his start from third to first was one of the best of his career, "[When you're third on the grid] that's the only chance to get through.
 You can immediately improve your position, and I was happy to do it because the disappointment I had in qualifying was fixed."
 Coulthard expressed his gratitude for finishing third, calling it "one of my most difficult races" due to a lack of rear car grip, adding, "But I knew from following other cars myself that visibility was very bad.
 So I just concentrated on driving my car and waiting to see where I would finish when it was over."

 Eddie Irvine (pictured in 1999) argued he lost the chance to finish in a points-scoring position after being involved in a three-car accident on lap 30.